crossplane/crossplane/docs/services/aws-services-guide.md

 >Added new context arn:aws:eks:eu-west-1:123456789012:cluster/crossplane-example-cluster to /path/to/.kube/eks-config
 >```

-At this point, `kubectl` should be configurd to talk to the EKS cluster.
+At this point, `kubectl` should be configured to talk to the EKS cluster.
 To verify this run:

 ```bash
 kubectl cluster-info